jimcadden/jmcadden.github.io/cs451/readings.md

 ### IV.
 Impression
 + What is your major take-away(s) from reading this paper?
 + Was there one thing in particular you found surprising, interesting, far-fetched or confusing? (give as many as you'd like)
-+ Finally, rate the paper on a scale [1-10] (10 being best) with a briefly explain of why.
++ Finally, rate the paper on a scale [1-10] (10 being best) and briefly explain why.

 # Example Submission